34 SPRING BREAK SAFETY TIPS FOR COLLEGE STUDENTS, FAMILIES, AND SOLO TRAVELERS (2026 UPDATE)

 - Thoroughly vet dive operators before booking

-- Let someone back at your hotel know where you’re going, when you’re leaving and when you expect to be back
+- Let someone back at your hotel know where you’re going, when you’re leaving, and when you expect to be back

-6. Be Careful With The Sun.
+5. Be Careful With he Sun

 Tropical sun is stronger than New Jersey sun: fact of life.